 Muskegon Heights is a somewhat small city located in the state of Michigan.
 With a population of 10,796 people and four constituent neighborhoods, Muskegon Heights is the 104th largest community in Michigan.

 Because occupations involving physical labor dominate the local economy, Muskegon Heights is generally considered to be a blue-collar town.
-36.78% of the Muskegon Heights workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+36.93% of the Muskegon Heights workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Muskegon Heights is a city of service providers, production and manufacturing workers, and sales and office workers.
-There are especially a lot of people living in Muskegon Heights who work in personal care services (9.09%), healthcare suport services (8.71%), and office and administrative support (8.68%).
+There are especially a lot of people living in Muskegon Heights who work in sales jobs (11.06%), healthcare suport services (10.58%), and food service (8.30%).

 The most common language spoken in Muskegon Heights is English.
-Other important languages spoken here include Spanish and French Creole.
+Other important languages spoken here include Spanish and French.